aws/aws-kms-xksproxy-api-spec/spec/xks_proxy_api_spec.md

 The following attributes MUST be present in response payload:

 1. **keySpec** - Specifies the type of external key.
 This field is REQUIRED.
 The XKS Proxy must use the string `AES_256` to indicate a 256-bit AES key.
-2. **ke****yUsage** - Specifies an array of cryptographic operations for which external key can be used.
+2. **keyUsage** - Specifies an array of cryptographic operations for which external key can be used.
 This field is REQUIRED.
 The XKS Proxy must use the strings `ENCRYPT` and `DECRYPT` (all uppercase) to indicate when an external key supports encrypt and decrypt operations, respectively.
 The XKS Proxy response MAY include additional values supported by that external key, e.g. PKCS11-based HSMs additionally support DERIVE, SIGN, VERIFY, WRAP, UNWRAP.
 The response MUST NOT contain more than ten keyUsage values.
 3. **keyStatus** - Specifies the state of the external key.
 The supported values are `ENABLED` and `DISABLED`.
 This field is REQUIRED.
 If neither the external key manager nor the XKS Proxy support disabling individual keys, the XKS Proxy MUST return ENABLED for this field.